j50n/deno-proc/README.md

 ```

 > ℹ️ **Short Form** The short form run functions are new.
 It seems a little odd
-> to have so many different typed functions, but it cuts out a lot of
+> to have typed functions, but it cuts out a lot of boilerplate.
+This feature
-> boilerplate.
-This feature will most likely be under development for some time.
+> will most likely be under development _and unstable_ for some time.
+See
-> See [runner.ts](./runner.ts) for available short form run functions.
+> [runner.ts](./runner.ts) for available short form run functions.

 ## Input Types